Taking Care of Yourself and Those Around You

 If you are planning international travel, we encourage you to review the information at the links provided below.
 The Centers for Disease Control and Prevention (CDC) provides information regarding country specific health information and alerts, as well as travel notice levels as they pertain to COVID-19.

-If you are showing signs of acute respiratory illness (fever of 100.4 degrees F, shortness of breath, cough) upon return from any destination (foreign or domestic), it is required that you notify your supervisor and you are expected to stay home.
-It is also recommended that you see your health care provider.
+Additionally, if you are showing signs of acute respiratory illness (fever of 100.4 degrees F, shortness of breath, cough) upon return from any destination (foreign or domestic), it is required that you notify your supervisor and you are expected to stay home.
+It is also recommended that you contact your health care provider.

 CDC: COVID-19 Information for Travel